GenderDysphoria/GenderDysphoria.fyi/public/gdb/sexual-dysphoria.md

 Once you remove this male framework – once one is able to perceive themselves as female and accept these interests and observations are valid – that shame and guilt completely evaporates.
 Even when the interest is sapphic in nature and genuinely includes sexual desire, it is no longer tainted with this layer of objectification.
 I am able to appreciate the femininity and the beauty of my female peers without judgments, I can compliment them without fearing being perceived as a creep, or having my intentions misinterpreted.

 It was a dysphoria I could not possibly have put into words until after it had finally been relieved.
-I was even more relieved as I began to integrate into queer womens spaces and came to realize that _women are exactly as thirsty as men are_, we're just (usually) much more respectful about it.
+I was even more relieved as I began to integrate into queer women's spaces and came to realize that _women are exactly as thirsty as men are_, we're just (usually) much more respectful about it.
 It was a release of guilt that I didn't even know I was carrying.